 The Flagstar Travel Rewards American Express Card is a travel rewards credit card with a $95 annual fee.
 It has a tiered rewards program that favors airline, hotel, and restaurant spending, but earns a modest baseline (roughly $0.01 per $1 spent) on all purchases, with no caps or restrictions.
-Comparable cards include the ever-popular Chase Sapphire Preferred and Barclays Arrival Premier World Elite MasterCard, both of which have annual fees near $100.
+Comparable cards include the ever-popular Chase Sapphire Preferred, which has an annual fee just under $100.

 Though Flagstar Travel Rewards American Express Credit Card is not as well known as those products, nor many other credit cards backed by household-name financial institutions, it’s nevertheless legitimate.
 After all, it’s backed by Flagstar Bank, a popular Michigan bank with a network of branches throughout the Midwest and South.